Afirestriker/Afirestriker/README.md

 <div>

 ### ⚡️ Fun Fact:
-- 🕹️ &nbsp; Online Fifa competitor over ⬆️70% winning ratio with 🔥1500+ matches played.
+- 🕹️ &nbsp;&nbsp; Online Fifa competitor over ⬆️70% winning ratio with 🔥1500+ matches played.
-- 🏆 &nbsp; Won best sport player of the year award in interschool competition held in Jan-Feb 2014.
+- 🏆 &nbsp; Awarded with best sport player of the year award in interschool competition.
-- 🏃 &nbsp; Acknowledge as the best 100m runner at a hereditary estate level in 2014.
+- 🏃 &nbsp; Acknowledge as the best 100m runner at a hereditary estate level.
-- ⚽ &nbsp; Lead school socer team to first major competitive final in interschool tournament 2014.
+- ⚽ &nbsp; Lead school socer team to first major competitive final in interschool tournament.
 </div>
 <br>